juntyr/compression-safeguards/docs/index.md

 ### Error Bounds on derived Quantities of Interest (QoIs)

-- [`qoi_abs_pw`][compression_safeguards.safeguards.pointwise.qoi.abs.PointwiseQuantityOfInterestAbsoluteErrorBoundSafeguard] (absolute error bound on pointwise quantities of interest):
+- [`qoi_eb_pw`][compression_safeguards.safeguards.pointwise.qoi.eb.PointwiseQuantityOfInterestErrorBoundSafeguard] (error bound on pointwise quantities of interest):

-    The absolute error on a derived pointwise quantity of interest (QoI) is guaranteed to be less than or equal to the provided bound.
+    The error on a derived pointwise quantity of interest (QoI) is guaranteed to be less than or equal to the provided bound.
+Three types of [error bounds][compression_safeguards.safeguards.pointwise.eb.ErrorBound] can be enforced: `abs` (absolute), `rel` (relative), and `ratio` (ratio / decimal).
 The non-constant quantity of interest expression can contain the addition, multiplication, division, square root, exponentiation, logarithm, trigonometric, and hyperbolic operations over integer and floating point constants and the pointwise data value.
+For the ratio error bound, the sign of the quantity of interest is preserved.
 Infinite quantities of interest are preserved with the same bit pattern.
 NaN quantities of interest remain NaN though not necessarily with the same bit pattern.

 - [`qoi_abs_stencil`][compression_safeguards.safeguards.stencil.qoi.abs.StencilQuantityOfInterestAbsoluteErrorBoundSafeguard] (absolute error bound on quantities of interest over a neighbourhood):